AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/audit-logs/overview.md

 >[!NOTE]
 >
->Since this a new feature, the data displayed will only go back to Jan 2022.
+>Since this a new feature, the data displayed will go back to March 2022.
+Depending on the resource selected, earlier data may be available from Jan 2022.

 Select the funnel icon (![Filter icon](../../images/audit-logs/icon.png)) to display a list of filter controls to help narrow results.
 Only the last 1000 records are displayed irrespective of the various filters selected.